-Hospitality in the Office: How to Create a Welcoming & Work-Friendly Atmosphere by Jessica Hodges
+Hospitality in the Office: How to Create a Welcoming & Work-Friendly Atmosphere

 As someone who’s worked in a variety of office settings, I can truly say that I appreciate certain simple comfort items that might be taken for granted – for example, one of life’s basic necessities, water.
 Yes, you heard me right – I’ve actually been in offices with no water cooler whatsoever.
 The office itself was in a prime New York location on a well-known university campus, but the daily inconvenience of picking up a bottled water made me miss the days of working in a well-heeled corporate environment.
 Spoiled?
 Perhaps.
 But in this day and age, most of us are accustomed to having at least the bare essentials when working in a place of business, whether it’s big or small, corporate or non-profit.